Selenanthias myersi

-Selenanthias myersi is a species of fish in the family Serranidae, a family that includes the sea basses, the groupers and fairy basslets.
+Selenanthias myersi is a species of ray-finned fish in the family Anthiadidae.
 It is native to the tropical western and central Pacific Ocean.

 Description

 The standard length of this fish is 8.7 cm.

 Distribution and habitat

 Selenanthias myersi is known from three locations in the northwestern Pacific Ocean; two locations in the South China Sea and one in the Northern Mariana Islands.
 It is a demersal fish and it occurs on reefs in the depth range between 110 and 220 m.

 Status

 As a small, deep water reef species, Selenanthias myersi is not of interest to fisheries.
 No particular threats are known and it is likely that it occurs in a wider range of locations than is currently known.
 The International Union for Conservation of Nature has assessed its status as being of "least concern".